Paul Burling: Career

-The last 3 years has seen Paul in pantomime with Strictly judge Craig Revel Horwood, in Southend, Dartford & High Wycombe all with Qdos Pantomimes.
+Burling has performed in pantomime with Strictly Come Dancing judge Craig Revel Horwood, in Southend, Dartford and High Wycomb, all with Qdos Pantomimes.

-Burling's radio work includes BBC Radio Kent, Devon and Wales, Pulse FM and Ocean FM, and he is an experienced voiceover artist.
+Burling's radio work includes BBC Radio Kent, BBC Radio Devon, BBC Radio Wales, Pulse FM and Ocean FM, and he is an experienced voiceover artist.

 On Britain's Got Talent, Burling became particularly associated with his impression of television comic Harry Hill.
-His show for ITV, It's Paul Burling! aired in December 2010 to a television audience of 3.7 million viewers.
+His show for ITV, It's Paul Burling!, aired in December 2010 to a television audience of 3.7 million.
 His expanded portfolio included impressions and satires of Alan Carr, Graham Norton, Downton Abbey, Hercule Poirot, and The X Factor.
-Starring alongside Paul was actress & impressionist Jess Robinson, responsible for the female impression on ITV's Headcases.
+Starring alongside Paul was actress and impressionist Jess Robinson, responsible for the female impressions on ITV's Headcases.
 Subsequently, the iPhone 3GS made an app called "Burling's Game Booth".
 Other TV work includes The Slammer for CBBC during 2011.

-In 2013 he made his feature film debut in The Harry Hill Movie playing Harry Hill's and Matt Lucas's father.

-During 2015, Paul Burling toured with Joe Pasquale visiting cities and towns throughout southern and eastern England.
+During 2015, Paul Burling toured with Joe Pasquale, visiting cities and towns throughout southern and eastern England.

-In 2015 it was confirmed that Paul would be part of the new Butlins pantomimes Aladdin Rocks, which was shown every week and it carried on into 2016 season at all three parks.
-Aladdin Rocks came to an end in January 2017.
-Burling did not return for Butlins new pantomime Whittington Rocks in 2017 instead went back to Qdos Pantomimes and starred in Peter Pan in Belfast.
+In 2015 it was confirmed that Paul would be part of the new Butlins' pantomimes Aladdin Rocks, which was shown every week, and it carried on into the 2016 season at all three parks.
+Aladdin Rocks ended in January 2017.
+Burling did not return for Butlins' new pantomime, Whittington Rocks, in 2017, and instead went back to Qdos Pantomimes, starring in Peter Pan in Belfast.